VandyHacks/vh-hackpack-chrome-ext/README.md

-# Cal to Butt: Chrome Extension Hackpack @ Treehacks 2019
+# Mattify: Chrome Extension Hackpack @ VandyHacks VI 2019

 ## Overview

-Congratulations!
-You've chosen this hackpack, and you're well on your way to building a super cool product!

-In this hackpack, you will build a chrome extension that replaces the content on webpages according to customizable rules.
-Your main task is to replace all instances of the text "cal" with the text "butt" on all webpages.
+In this hackpack, you will build a chrome extension that replaces all the images on a webpage with a given image.
+The image in mind for this hackpack will replace all images with the face of one of our fearless leaders, Matt Leon.

-It utilizes some Javascript and HTML to edit website displays, and can be easily changed and altered to suit other purposes.
+It will use Javascript and HTML to be able to edit the elements and their properties on a webpage.
+This hackpack will also include some commented-out code that is not actually utilized but can serve as a possible alternative way to achieve the same goal.

 ## Getting Started